ethereum/remix-ide/docs/running_js_scripts.md

 ## `require` in scripts at Remix

-`require` statement is supported in a limited manner for Remix supported modules with Remix Scripts.
+`require` or `import`statement is supported in a limited manner for Remix supported modules with Remix Scripts.

 For now, modules supported by Remix are:
 - ethers